Green Day’s Billie Joe to star in Broadway’s American Idiot

 So Mr. Armstrong isn’t doing anything unprecedented by appearing in his own show, but again, wow.
 He’s already done everything else he could to get attention for the show: members of the cast performed with Green Day at the Grammy Awards in January and on Monday Night Football’s opening night (when the Jets lost to the Ravens) and the band played with the cast at the Tony Awards in June.
 What else is left besides Mr. Armstrong joining the cast?

-Posted on September 28, 2010, in music reviews and tagged 1039 smoothed out slappy hours, 21 guns, 21st century breakdown, american idiot, american idiot album, american idiot musical, baltimore ravens, basket case, Billie Joe Armstrong, broadway, broadway musical, chain wallet, christie road, dookie, good ridance time of your life, grammy awards, green day, green day musical, insomniac, jesus of suburbia, kerplunk, lookout records, Manhattan suburbs, Monday Night Football, mtv, musicals, new jersey suburbs, new york jets, new york times, opera, patrick healy, punk, rock of ages, rock opera, rolling stone, spider-man, spider-man musical, spin, suburbs, time of your life good ridance, tommy, tony awards.
+Posted on September 28, 2010, in music review and tagged 1039 smoothed out slappy hours, 21 guns, 21st century breakdown, american idiot, american idiot album, american idiot musical, baltimore ravens, basket case, Billie Joe Armstrong, broadway, broadway musical, chain wallet, christie road, dookie, good ridance time of your life, grammy awards, green day, green day musical, insomniac, jesus of suburbia, kerplunk, lookout records, Manhattan suburbs, Monday Night Football, mtv, musicals, new jersey suburbs, new york jets, new york times, opera, patrick healy, punk, rock of ages, rock opera, rolling stone, spider-man, spider-man musical, spin, suburbs, time of your life good ridance, tommy, tony awards.
 Bookmark the permalink.
 1 Comment.